imperialacm/acm.doc.ic.ac.uk/README.md

 ...
 ```

-Now you can visit ``http://localhost:8080`` in your web browser to see a
+Now you can visit ``http://localhost:8080'' in your web browser to see a
 generated preview of the website.
 Wintersmith will monitor for changes to
 files and will automatically regenerate pages when necessary so you can
-just leave ``grunt preview`` running whilst you make changes and refresh
+just leave ``grunt preview'' running whilst you make changes and refresh
 your browser when you make changes to files.

 Deployment
 ----------

+You must first email CSG to get access to ``/vol/www-virtual/acm''

 Once you are happy with your changes push them to this repository and then deploy by
 running